alaive/alaive.github.io/index.md

 layout: default
 ---

+[ALAIVE](https://www.snic.de/alaive/) is an interactive Internet platform that combines tools from computational neuroscience, artificial intelligence, and signal processing for optimization, monitoring, and decision-making.
+Our main applications are yield optimization in agriculture, cardiovascular care using wearables, and emphatic human-machine interactions for mental well-being, art, and culture.
-[ALAIVE](https://www.snic.de/alaive/) is a start-up that brings together computational neuroscience, artificial intelligence, and life science for the monitoring and optimal control of living systems with a special focus on agriculture and health care.
-The intelligent systems are implemented in a verstaile interactive Internet platform that uses tools of natuaral language processing and intention inference for a natural and emphatic human-machine interaction.
+[comment]: <> (brings together computational neuroscience, artificial intelligence, and signal processing for optimization, monitoring, and decision-making for the monitoring and optimal control of living systems with a special focus on agriculture and health care.
+The intelligent systems are implemented in a verstaile interactive Internet platform that uses tools of natuaral language processing and intention inference for a natural and emphatic human-machine interaction.)

 # AGRICULTURE <img src="/assets/img/logoagri.png" alt="drawing" width="20"/>